-February 1981: Vitaliy Baranov, head of Aeroflot airport services in Lisbon, was expelled following a December 1980 incident at Lisbon airport in which a Cuban Aeroflot passenger apparently seeking asylum during a refueling stopover was forcibly removed from the airport's international transit lounge and reboarded by Aeroflot security officials.
+February 1981: Vitaliy Baranov, head of Aeroflot airport see services in Lisbon, was expelled following a December 1980 and the second second incident at Lisbon airport in which a Cuban Aeroflot passenger apparently seeking asylum during a refueling stopover was forcibly removed from the airport's international transit lounge and reboarded by Aeroflot security officials.
 In a communique issued February 6 by the Portuguese Council of Ministers, the action taken by Baranov and the "specialized group of individuals" was condemned as a "flagrant violation of human rights and international law, as well as an assault on Portuguese sovereignty."